theol1049/ansible-check_mk/README.md

 You now need to create an Automation user in our Check_MK site and use that information in the roles/omd/vars/main.yml file.

 Now we can deploy the check_mk_agent to our monitoring instance as well.
 Notice we are running just the check_mk_agent, discovery and pply steps now.
 Also after bootstrapping your system you can use your own user if you created one and uploaded the ssh keys.
-In this case you could use ansible with sudo (-u <username> -s instead of -u root).
+In this case you could use ansible with sudo (-u *your_username* -s instead of -u root).

 > ansible-playbook -i cmkconfinv site.yml -l omd -u root --tags check_mk_agent,check_mk_discovery,check_mk_apply